Exporting avocados to high-value European markets can boost the income of Kenya’s smallholder farmers by 39 percent, a new report says.

-Currently, Kenya exports just about 10 per cent of its avocado production compared to South Africa’s 60 per cent and Chile’s 55 per cent.
+Currently, Kenya exports just about 10 percent of its avocado production compared to South Africa’s 60 per cent and Chile’s 55 per cent.

-Kenya is the third largest producer of avocados, with about 70 per cent of the produce coming from small-scale farmers.
+Moreover, Kenya is the third largest producer of avocados, with about 70 per cent of the produce coming from small-scale farmers.

-His report, ‘The impact of the smallholder farmers’ participation in avocado export markets on the labour market, farm yields, sales prices and incomes in Kenya’’, deduces that the avocado export market holds the key to smallholders’ success.
+Secondly, his is report, ‘The impact of the smallholder farmers’ participation in avocado export markets on the labour market, farm yields, sales prices and incomes in Kenya’’, deduces that the avocado export market holds the key to smallholders’ success.

 Farmers survive at the hands of local brokers who exploit them as much as avocado prices have risen.